-The mantle in my living room is covered in garland and features my collection of twenty eight Santas, started the year I met my husband, long before I even had a mantle to put them on.
-The golfing Santa I gave him on our first Christmas together, the mariachi Santa purchased in Mexico on our honeymoon, the Limoges porcelain Santa-shaped bell my mother gave me the Christmas before she died, the Matryoshka nesting Santas our neighbor gave us the first year we spent Christmas in our house, and a couple dozen others gathered across two decades of Decembers.
+The mantle in my living room is covered in garland and features my collection of twenty eight Santas, started the year I met my husband, long before we even had a mantle to put them on.
+The golfing Santa I gave him on our first Christmas together, the mariachi Santa purchased in Mexico on our honeymoon, the matryoshka nesting Santas our neighbor gifted us the first year we spent Christmas in our house, and the Limoges porcelain Santa-shaped bell my mother gave me the Christmas before she died, along with a couple dozen others gathered across two decades of Decembers.

-Years ago, I asked my father if he had any idea what ever happened to the Santa I had as a child.
+Years ago, I asked my father if he had any idea what ever happened to the Santa I had as a kid.
 My Santa had a red felt suit and a cardboard leg that always fell out of his Styrofoam body when you picked him up.
-His plastic face with it’s cotton beard was slightly smashed in from being haphazardly stored one year between the nutcracker and the life-sized baby Jesus that sat under my family’s living Christmas tree in it’s big silver bucket.
-Each January, dad would plant those trees along the driveway until we had a small forest in front of our house.
+His plastic face with it’s cotton beard was slightly smashed in from being haphazardly stored one year between the nutcracker and the life-sized baby Jesus.

 “If you ever come across my old Santa, I’d love to have him,” I told my father.
 We laughed about how my Santa used to hang out in the three-story dollhouse daddy made for my Barbies.
-Santa sometimes stood in as Skipper’s grandfather at Barbie weddings or was Bosley to my Charlie’s Angels dolls.
+Santa sometimes stood in as Skipper’s grandfather at Barbie weddings.
 I’d pose him in the peak of the attic, the only room tall enough for him to stand up-right.
 There his jolly blue eyes, painted on in Japan, could see me when I was sleeping or know if I was awake.
-When I was really young, I was pretty sure he had some say in the caliber of my gifts.
+When I was really young, I was fairly certain he had some say in the caliber of my gifts.
 He wasn’t pretty, but I coveted his nostalgia.

-“Oh, and I am sure my sister would like some of her childhood ornaments too if you come upon any of those in the attic,” I requested of my father.
+“Oh, and I am sure my sister would like some of her childhood ornaments too, if you come upon any of those in the attic.”

-Sure enough, my peg-leg Santa was front and center along with a cluster of ornaments.
-The musty box had likely been in the rafters above the converted garage in my childhood home since our mother died a dozen years earlier on a rainy December day.
-Dad’s holiday decorating was sparse after that heart-breaking Christmas.
-A wreath on the door and maybe a poinsettia on the kitchen table.
-The boxes of decorations we’d packed up just weeks after we’d buried my mother remained relegated to that dark attic crawl space, and dad’s scattered children have since taken turns hosting him for the holidays in St. Louis, Baltimore and Burbank.
+And there, amidst a scattering of ornaments, rested my peg leg Santa, with his now butter-colored beard and elfin smile.
+I couldn’t help but smile back, like reconnecting with an old friend.
+The musty box he inhabited had likely been in the rafters above the converted garage in my childhood home since our mother died a dozen years earlier on a rainy December day.
+Dad’s holiday decorating was sparse after that heart-breaking Christmas; a wreath on the door and maybe a poinsettia on the kitchen table.
+The boxes of decorations we’d packed up just weeks after we’d buried my mother remained relegated to that dark attic crawl space, while dad’s scattered children have since taken turns hosting him for the holidays in St. Louis, Baltimore and Burbank.

-The party was in Playa del Rey, a total of 6 freeways and a good two-and-a-half-hour drive from our Valley home at rush hour on a Friday night.
-I stopped first to pick up my sister and her husband and we set off through the holiday traffic feeling increasingly less jovial as taillights flashed red in front of us and we inched down the 110 like sloths on tranquilizers.
+The party was in Playa del Rey, a total of 6 freeways and a good two-and-a-half-hour drive from our Valley home at rush hour on a Friday.
+I stopped by Silver Lake to pick up my sister and her husband, and we set off through the holiday traffic feeling increasingly less jovial as tail-lights flashed red in front of us and we inched down the 110 like sloths on xanax.
 We grumbled about the stresses of the holidays.
 We mocked Christmas songs.
 By the time we found the apartment, we were hardly merry.
 The three Scrooges circled the block several times before finding parking and as I grabbed my “White Elephant” gift from the back of the car, my sister said, “OH Shit!
 I forgot to bring one!”

 She rummaged through dad’s box.
-It smelled of mothballs and a sour, antique scent.
-We feared perhaps there was mouse carcass or something worse in the bottom as my sister tossed the ornaments neither of us recognized into the trunk.
-She pulled out a bendable Santa made of fabric and carrying a green pack.
-She twisted Santa’s wire arms so that one gloved hand was over his mouth and one was over his crotch, flattened out one of the crushed pieces of tissue paper from – I’m guessing here – 1983? - and wrapped it around her gift, tying an extra gauzy red ribbon off my gift around it for that added festive look.
+The smell was a blend of mothballs and the back rack at the Salvation Army thrift store.
+We feared perhaps there was mouse carcass or something worse in the bottom as my sister tossed ornaments neither of us recognized onto the floorboard.
+She pulled out a bendable Santa made of fabric and carrying a green pack, one I only vaguely recalled seeing on a shelf in my childhood home, well after I’d moved out.
+She twisted Santa’s wire arms so that one gloved hand was over his mouth and one was over his crotch, flattened out one of the crushed pieces of tissue paper and wrapped it around her gift, tying an extra gauzy red ribbon from my hostess gift around it for that added festive look.

-When we opened our cousin’s door the merriment was well under way and our gifts were added to the pile under the tree.
-We filled our wine glasses and mingled a bit, checking out my cousin’s boyfriend’s paleo-platters – including the tray of seasonal barbequed reindeer.
-I grabbed a handful of baby carrots as the present exchange game began.
+When we arrived at our cousin’s apartment, the merriment was well under way and our presents were added to the pile under the tree.
+We filled our wine glasses and mingled a bit with guests we’d never met and checked out my cousin’s boyfriend’s paleo-platters.
+A vegetarian, I skipped over the tray of seasonal barbequed reindeer and grabbed a handful of baby carrots as the present exchange game began.

 The bag of Starbucks coffee and the Grey Goose Vodka were stolen several times.

 We went through the opening and stealing of 31 gifts and there were only two presents left to choose from.
-After three steals, hotly contested gifts rested with their final owners, so the last two “players” had to make a choice between taking a relatively undesirable gift from someone else, like, say my salt and pepper shakers OR one of the two lonely gifts still under the tree.
+After three steals, hotly contested items rested with their final owners, so the last two “players” had to make a choice between taking a relatively undesirable gift from someone else, OR one of the two lonely presents still under the tree.

-One was in a small nondescript brown paper bag, stapled shut.
+One was in a small non-descript brown paper bag, stapled shut.
 No ribbon.
 And one was my sister’s hastily wrapped surprise.
-The second to the last guy pondered far too long before he “stole” a wire head massager from a thin girl perched on a bar-stool wearing green and yellow flannel.
+The second to the last guy pondered far too long before he “stole” a wire head scratcher from a thin girl in green flannel, perched on a barstool.

-She in turn took a chance on the small brown paper bag leaving my sister’s gift alone under the colored lights of the white plastic Christmas tree.
-When she opened the gift green flannel girl moaned at her misfortune, “Poop Spray” meant to mask odors in the bathroom.
+She in turn took a chance on the brown paper bag leaving my sister’s gift alone under the colored lights of the white plastic Christmas tree.
+When she opened the gift, green flannel girl nearly cried at her misfortune - “Poop Spray” - meant to mask odors in the bathroom.

 The last guy – lucky number 33 had a dilemma.
 This game had been going on for well over 90 minutes and most of the worthwhile trades had happened.
 He was getting pressure to just end the game and take that last gift.
 It was stressful.
 There was only one couch, two chairs and a couple bar-stools in the room, and most of us were tired of standing.
-The bar was blocked by the crowd, so we were also getting pretty thirsty.
+More importantly, the bar was blocked by the crowd and we were getting thirsty.